JonJagger/cyber-dojo/readme.txt

    collaboratively.
 o) Olve Maudal, Mike Long and Johannes Brodwall have been enthusiastic about cyber-dojo and have provided lots of help right from the very early days.
-   Olve, Mike and Johannes - I really appreciate all your help and encouragement.
+   Mike Sutton too.
+Olve, Mike, Johannes and Mike - I really appreciate all your help and encouragement.